We have a strong Leadership Team with experience in social care and business development and management.

 “Our amazing charity is home to so many remarkable and skilled people, who are dedicated to helping families in so many different ways to ensure that they and their loved ones are supported to live their lives as they choose to do.”

-Hannah Clay – Fundraising & Engagement Manager
+Hannah Clay – Head of Fundraising & Engagement

 Hannah joined Carers Trust Cambridgeshire, Peterborough, Norfolk in August 2018.
 This follows over ten years working in the non-profit sector for local, regional and national charities including East Anglian Air Ambulance, Business in the Community and Norwich City Community Sports Foundation.